Freeman Army Airfield: Army Air Forces Training Command

 The airfield was placed under the jurisdiction of the 33d Twin Engine Flying Training Group, Army Air Forces Training Command.
 The 447th Base Headquarters and Air Base Squadron was activated on 2 October 1942, and the airfield was activated on 1 December 1942, with the first troops began arriving on 8 December 1942.

+The field's twin-engine training era was commanded by Colonel Elmer T. Rundquist, a former University of Illinois football player who had served as the base's project officer before taking command.

 The mission of Freeman AAF was a twin-engine advanced aircraft training school.
 Most of the initial staffing cadre of the faculty was drawn from Craig Army Airfield, near Selma, Alabama.
 Five training squadrons, the 466th, 467th, 1078th, 1079th 1080th Twin-Engine Pilot were established at Freeman Field, and a total of 250 Beechcraft AT-10 Wichita trainers had arrived by the end of February 1943.
 The first flying cadets, who had just graduated from AAFTC advanced single-engine schools arrived on 2 March were formed as class 43-D. Night training commenced on 5 April.
 The first class was graduated on 29 April and the graduated went on to fly multi-engine aircraft such as the B-24 Liberator, B-17 Flying Fortress, B-29 Superfortress, and various other medium bombers and transport aircraft.
 Twin-engine training continued with a total of 19 classes of students being graduated from Freeman Field.
 The last graduates were in May 1944 (Class 44-K); 4,245 total cadets.

 Twin-engine training ended in May 1944 and AAFTC initiated helicopter training at Freeman Field in June 1944.
-Freeman was the first helicopter base in the AAF, The first instructor pilots arrived on 30 June and preparations for the helicopter training were made in great secrecy, as in 1944 very few people had seen one and the technology was new and revolutionary.
+Freeman was the first helicopter base in the AAF, The first instructor pilots arrived on 30 June and preparations for the helicopter training were made in great secrecy, as in 1944 very few people had seen a helicopter and the technology was new and revolutionary.
 The group assigned to coordinate their arrival was known as "Section B-O".
 A total of six Sikorsky R-4A helicopters were assigned for training, flown directly to Freeman from the Sikorsky plant at Bridgeport, Connecticut.
 This was the longest long-distance flight of helicopters at the time.

 The first helicopter class began training in July, graduating on 13 August.
 The training program continued throughout the balance of 1944, the last class (44-K) graduating on 1 February 1945.
 In January 1945, AAFTC moved the training to Chanute Field, Illinois, so it could consolidate the flying training operation with helicopter mechanic training.

 With the end of helicopter training, Freeman Field's training mission was closed down and the facility was to be transferred as excess to Air Technical Service Command effective 1 March 1945.